 - Award-winning £23-million Information Commons centre with 500 PCs, wireless access throughout, open 24/7.

-- 1.3 million books and journals in the University library and access to a further 10,000 e-books and e-journals.
+- The University library contains 1.3 million books and journals, with access to a further 10,000 e-books and e-journals.

 - 1,609 computer workstations available for student use.

 - Free access to the internet and email on campus, as well as off-campus access to files and email via the University portal.

 Get information about disability services at Sheffield from:

 - The Hillsborough Centre, Alfred Denny Building, The University of Sheffield, Western Bank, Sheffield S10 2TN;

 - Telephone 0114 222 1303 or fax 0114 222 1373.

 - Currently being extended following a £5-million facelift in October 2010, to provide more space and top-class facilities for students, staff and visitors in a single building.

 - Over 200 student societies.

 - Top bands and DJs all year round.